-For a period of 5 years from the date of testing, a student who meets the standards listed above will be exempt.
+For a period of 5 years from the date of testing (3 years for TAAS/TAKS), a student who meets the following standards is exempt from the University's placement test.
 Students who are not pursuing a degree at Huston-Tillotson University (See Requirements for Special Students) are also exempted.